Accordion Repair and Tuning

 I can be contacted and I regularly answer accordion questions. accordiondoc@mindspring.com.

 What's this Accordion Worth?
-(A jhard question I sometimes get)
+(A hard question I sometimes get)

 I can't usually give you a firm opinion as to what an accordion is really worth.
-Often value can't be determined with much accuracy, but a picture of the accordion can give me an idea whether it is collectible, professional, student, decade of manufacture, etc., To really judge the quality of an accordion, it needs to be played.
-But I am interested in hearing about any accordion you have; if it interests you it interests me.
+Often value can't be determined with much accuracy, but a picture of the accordion can give me an idea whether it is collectible, professional, student, decade of manufacture, etc., To really judge the quality of an accordion, it needs to be played by an experienced player.
+I am interested in hearing about any accordion you have; if it interests you it interests me.

 Is Your Bass Causing You a Problem?Ike can fix your bass machine fast and right! *Click*here !